ifeanyi-okaro/Geodata_ML_Excercise/README.md

 The results and transformed file contains The Jupyter notebook, Model and already transformed data.

 The final dataframe is named Enrinched_Transformed_test_final_data.
-It contained the appeneded columns.
+It contained the appended columns.

 You can ask me additional questions anytime.